 The cost of comprehensive dental insurance premiums depends on the plan that you choose as well as other factors like whether you choose a PPO or DHMO and what pre-existing conditions you have.
 Guardian Direct® offers three different plan choices: Bronze, Silver, and Gold so that you can find a plan that is affordable for your budget and offers the coverage* that you need.

 If you’re worried about paying a high monthly premium cost preventative care plans are the lowest cost options Guardian Direct offers that can allow you to get necessary care at an affordable rate.
-However, if you know that you’re going to need one or more major dental procedure like a root canal, oral surgery, or dentures purchasing a plan that goes beyond preventive services like the Gold plan will give you the most coverage for your dental care.
+However, if you know that you’re going to need one or more major dental procedures like a root canal, oral surgery, or dentures purchasing a plan that goes beyond preventive services like the Gold plan will give you the most coverage for your dental care.

 Before you schedule a major procedure it’s smart to check your coverage, your co-pay, and other details of your insurance plan so that you know what portion of the cost you will be responsible for paying.

 Unlike medical insurance typically there is no set enrollment period for dental insurance.
 You can enroll in a dental insurance plan at any time during the year with guaranteed acceptance.
 If you want to get dental work done immediately after enrollment check to make sure there is no waiting period for treatment before you sign up.
-Comprehensive dental insurance plans are designed to cover a variety of dental procedures that range from basic to major so you should schedule a consultation with a dentist so that you will know what procedures you need to have done when you are choosing a dental insurance plan.

 Links to external sites are provided for your convenience in locating related information and services.
 Guardian, its subsidiaries, agents and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services and make no representation as to the completeness, suitability, or quality thereof.